How to Use a Self-Directed Roth IRA to Shelter Carried Interest Gains

 The Roth IRA is widely regarded as the most favorable retirement account in the U.S. tax system because of its unique tax advantages:

-When applied to an asset like carried interest—an asset with minimal upfront value and potentially extraordinary upside—the Roth IRA becomes exceptionally powerful.
+When applied to an asset like carried interest, the Roth IRA becomes exceptionally powerful.

 Prohibited Transactions and Disqualified Persons